 Sea Lamprey Traps

-Sea Lamprey Traps are an important component of the sea lamprey control program.
+Sea lamprey traps are an important component of the sea lamprey control program.
 Traps are carefully designed to capture either juvenile sea lampreys as they migrate from tributaries to the open lake to prey on fish, or adult sea lampreys as they return to tributaries to spawn.
 Scientists are testing new trap designs and studying sea lamprey behavior that may be exploited to increase catch.
-In addition, scientists are evaluating the effectiveness of .baiting. traps with pheromones, odors sea lampreys give off to attract mates, and investigating the use of alarm cues and repellants, which are odors that cause a flight response.
-Both attractant and repellant odors might help boost trapping effectiveness (see fact sheet 5d).
+In addition, scientists are evaluating the effectiveness of baiting traps with pheromones, odors sea lampreys give off to attract mates, and investigating the use of alarm cues and repellants, which are odors that cause a flight response.
+Both attractant and repellant odors might help boost trapping effectiveness.

 Trapping juvenile sea lampreys